Performing Arts: Dublin and Galway

 -

-Day 2 Hello Galway
+Day 2 Hello Dublin

-Meet your tour director, travel to Galway and check into hotel
+Meet your tour director and check into hotel

 Galway city walk